greg-raven/Uncommon-Sense/_posts/2021-05-31-the-land-of-the-free-and-home-of-the-brave.md

 ---
-title: 'The land of the free and home of the brave'
+title: "The land of the free and home of the brave"
 layout: post
 categories:
-- 'Second Amendment'
+- Second Amendment
 tags:
 - Greg Raven
 ---